-All macaque studies were conducted in animals housed in compatible social groups and in accordance with the Home Office (UK) Code of Practice for the Housing and Care of Animals Used in Scientific Procedures (1989) and the Guidelines on Primate Accommodation, Care and Use of the

-National Committee for Refinement, Reduction and Replacement (NC3Rs), issued in August 2006.
-All protocols involving animals were approved by the Ethical Review Body of the Public health England, Porton, United Kingdom and were authorized under an appropriate UK Home Office project license.
-Animals were sourced from an established, closed UK breeding colony, none of the animals had been used previously for experimental procedures (31).
-Absence of previous exposure to mycobacterial antigens was confirmed by tuberculin skin test as part of colony management procedures and by screening for IFN-y ELISpot (MabTech, Nacka.
+All macaque studies were conducted in animals housed in compatible social groups and in accordance with the Home Office (UK) Code of Practice for the Housing and Care of Animals Used in Scientific Procedures (1989) and the Guidelines on Primate Accommodation, Care and Use of the National Committee for Refinement, Reduction and Replacement (NC3Rs), issued in August 2006.
+All protocols involving animals were approved by the Ethical Review Body of the Public health England, Porton, UK and were authorized under an appropriate UK Home Office project license.
+Animals were sourced from an established, closed UK breeding colony, none of the animals had been used previously for experimental procedures [30].
+The absence of previous exposure to mycobacterial antigens was confirmed by tuberculin skin test as part of colony management procedures and by screening for IFN-y ELISpot (MabTech, Nacka.
 Sweden) responses to tuberculin-PPD (purified protein derivative) (SSI, Copenhagen, Denmark), and pooled 15-mer peptides of ESAT6 and CFP10 (Peptide Protein Research LTD, Fareham, UK).

-Housing pens were designed to allow access to indoor and outdoor environments and measured approximately 20 m2 by 2.5 m high for indoor-, and 37.8 m2 by 3.7 m high for outdoor-enclosures.
+Housing pens were designed to allow access to indoor and outdoor environments and measured approximately 20 m by 2.5 m high for indoor, and 37.8 m by 3.7 m high for outdoor-enclosures.
 Pens were constructed with a range of high-level observation balconies and a floor of deep litter was provided in internal enclosures to allow foraging.
-Additional environmental enrichment was afforded by the provision of toys, swings, climbing apparatus and feeding puzzles for stimulation.
-In addition to standard old-world primate pellets, diet was further supplemented with a selection of fresh vegetables and fruit.
+Additional environmental enrichment was afforded by the provision of toys, swings, climbing apparatus, and feeding puzzles for stimulation.
+In addition to standard old-world primate pellets, the diet was further supplemented with a selection of fresh vegetables and fruit.
 For each procedure, sedation was applied by intramuscular injection with ketamine hydrochloride (10 mg/kg) (Ketaset, Fort Dodge Animal Health Ltd, Southampton, UK).

-Six of a cohort of 12 (one male, 11 female) rhesus macaques (Macaca mulatta) of Indian origin aged between 14 and 16 years were immunized intradermally in the upper left arm with 100 μ I BCG, Danish strain 1331 (SSI, Copenhagen, Denmark).
-The BCG vaccine was prepared and administered according to the manufacturer's instructions for the preparation of vaccine for administration to human adults; this was done by adding 1 ml Saunton's medium as the diluent to a vial of vaccine to give a suspension of BCG at an estimated concentration of 2 × 10 6 to 8 × 10 6 CFU/ml (32).
-10 ml blood samples were collected four and six-weeks post vaccination.
-Peripheral blood mononuclear cells (PBMCs) were isolated from heparin-anticoagulated blood by Ficoll-Hypaque Plus (GE Healthcare, Buckinghamshire, United Kingdom) density-gradient separation using standard procedures as previously described (33).
+Six of a cohort of 12 (one male, 11 female) rhesus macaques (Macaca mulatta) of Indian origin aged between 14 and 16 years were immunized intradermally in the upper left arm with 100 $\mu$ L BCG, Danish strain 1331 (SSI, Copenhagen, Denmark).
+The BCG vaccine was prepared and administered according to the manufacturer's instructions for the preparation of a vaccine for administration to human adults; this was done by adding 1 mL Saunton's medium as the diluent to a vial of vaccine to give a suspension of BCG at an estimated concentration of $2 \times 10^6$ to $8 \times 10^6$ CFU/mL [31].
+Ten millilitre blood samples were collected 4 and 6-weeks post-vaccination.
+Peripheral blood mononuclear cells (PBMCs) were isolated from heparin-anticoagulated blood by Ficoll-Hypaque Plus (GE Healthcare, Buckinghamshire, UK) density-gradient separation using standard procedures as previously described [32].